 Keeping the room dark can also signal that it’s time to sleep.
 I installed darkening curtains in the kids’ bedroom to block out sunlight that may still be lingering in the early evenings.
 They also kept the room much darker during nap time when normally the sun would be glaring:

 Finally, use a white noise machine or even a fan or heater to muffle noise.
 Your child won’t hear any startling sounds you may make in the living room or from neighbors outside.
-Like a dark room, white noise can also signal to your toddler that she should be sleeping, not playing.
+Like a dark room, white noise can also signal to your toddler that she should be sleeping.

 Check in every few minutes

 Let’s say you tried all that.
 You made sure she was awake long enough.
 You kept her room clear of tempting toys and created a calm, peaceful routine conducive for sleep.

-Except she still plays instead of sleeps.
-Or sings, talks, gets out of bed, you name it.
+Except your toddler won’t go to sleep.
+She sings, talks, gets out of bed, you name it.
 What do you do then?

 Check in every few minutes.
 First, check in at five minutes.
 Make sure all is okay, and give her a quick reminder that it’s time to sleep.
 Do the same in 10 minutes, and again in 15 minutes.